A face covering, also called a handcrafted mask, can refer to a face covering made by a company or a face covering that you make yourself at home.

-2. With one hand, place the face covering over your nose and mouth.
-Use your other hand to attach it behind your ears with the elastic or string loops.
+2. Place the face covering over your nose and your mouth, securing it behind your ears with the elastic or sting loops.

 7. Do not leave the face covering hanging from your neck or an ear.
 Keep it on your face and avoid touching it.
 If you do touch your face covering while wearing it, wash your hands thoroughly as soon as possible.

 9. Fold the inner parts of the face covering together and place it in a clean bag.
 You may wash the face covering as soon as you get home, along with the rest of the laundry.

 - Isolation at home if you are sick

 If you feel uncomfortable when you wear a mask or face covering, start by putting it on for a short period of time at home while watching TV, for example.
 This way, you will get used to wearing it and will be able to judge if it is comfortable enough for your outings.
 You can also try different types of masks or face coverings.
 Choose one you are comfortable with.
 You can also talk to a doctor or pharmacist about it.

 How to make a mask or a face covering